DeograciousAggrey/GameStore/README.md

 ### Run zkgames-ui

-To run the frontend, go inside the `zkgames-ui` folder:
+To run the frontend, go inside the `zkarcade-ui` folder:

 ```bash
 cd zkgames-ui
 ```

-Then, follow the intructions in the [README file](/zkgames-ui/README.md) in the `zkgames-ui` folder.
+Then, follow the intructions in the [README file](/zkarcade-ui/README.md) in the `zkarcade-ui` folder.

 ## Steps to Add a New Game